Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 See, smell and touch beaver biofacts.
 Learn the difference between beavers and muskrats.
 Go on a self guided hike to look for beavers and beaver-chewed trees.
 Free.

-Learn about nature at your own pace through hands-on experiences.
-Each week features a different topic with a naturalist available to share insights and answer questions.
+Learn about nature at your own pace through free, hands-on experiences.
+Each week features a different topic, with a naturalist available to share insights and answer questions.
 Activities change weekly and may include self-guided activities such as a short hike, exhibit discovery or using an exploration kit.
 Designed for individuals, families and learners of all ages.
 Drop in anytime, no registration required.
-Free.

-Learn about nature at your own pace through hands-on experiences.
-Each week features a different topic with a naturalist available to share insights and answer questions.
+Learn about nature at your own pace through free, hands-on experiences.
+Each week features a different topic, with a naturalist available to share insights and answer questions.
 Activities change weekly and may include self-guided activities such as a short hike, exhibit discovery or using an exploration kit.
 Designed for individuals, families and learners of all ages.
 Drop in anytime, no registration required.
+All ages welcome.
 Free.

-Learn about nature at your own pace through hands-on experiences.
-Each week features a different topic with a naturalist available to share insights and answer questions.
+Learn about nature at your own pace through free, hands-on experiences.
+Each week features a different topic, with a naturalist available to share insights and answer questions.
 Activities change weekly and may include self-guided activities such as a short hike, exhibit discovery or using an exploration kit.
 Designed for individuals, families and learners of all ages.
 Drop in anytime, no registration required.
-Free.

 Drop-In Discoveries: Puppet Art Adventures